HT2-Labs/LL_Verb_Count_Converter/README.md

 Tool to convert LL generated CSV to a CSV with Actor rows and Verb columns with verb count per actor

+CLI:

-from CLI: npm run start 'sourcefile.csv' 'destinationfile.csv'
+##npm run start 'sourcefile.csv' 'destinationfile.csv'